-- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with the reporting guidelines of the Industrial Registrar; - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; - (e) during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - (ii) the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009; and - (iv) the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each of the other reporting units of the organisation; and - (v) the information sought in any request of a member of the reporting unit or the General Manager of FWC duly made under section 272 of the RO Act has been furnished to the member or General Manager of FWC; and - (vi) There has been compliance with any order for inspection of financial records made by the Commission under section 273 of the RO Act. - (vii) In relation to recovery of wages activity, no revenue has been derived from undertaking recovery of wages activity during the period.
+- the financial statements and notes comply with the Reporting Guidelines of the General Manager of FWC and Australian Accounting Standards; - (b) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; - (e) during the financial year to which the GPFR relates and since the end of that year: - meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - (ii) the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009; and - (iv) the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each of the other reporting units of the organisation; and - (v) the information sought in any request of a member of the reporting unit or the General Manager of FWC duly made under section 272 of the RO Act has been furnished to the member or General Manager of FWC; and - (vi) There has been compliance with any order for inspection of financial records made by the Commission under section 273 of the RO Act. - (vii) In relation to recovery of wages activity, no revenue has been derived from undertaking recovery of wages activity during the period.

+Adrian Granger

-Adrian Granger TAS Branch President
+TAS Branch President